imrafaelmerino/java-fun/docs/README.md

 ```

-You can control the probability null is generated with.
+You can control the probability null is generated.

  ```  java